Exonoesis/Leviathan-Logic-Engine-Unity/README.md

 - Choice based interactions
 - and more!

-The Leviathan Logic Engine is in active use by myself and thus in active development.
-Additional features will be added by yours truly as my projects call for them or via the code contributions of others.
 The goal is for the engine to support a variety of mechanics from all different genres which can be blended together to create unique game experiences.
+Additional features will be added as new projects call for them.

 ---